lucasbuccilli/mediatR/README.md

     }
 }
 ```
-\
-\
-Now send the request with MediatR
+Send the request with MediatR and _tada_
 ```
 var user = mediatR.send(new GetUserRequest(1));
 ```
+### Events and Event Handlers

-Sending events are similar, but you can register multiple handlers for the same event.
+Events are similar to requests, but you can register multiple handlers for the same event.

 ```
 public class DeleteUserEvent implements Event {